 Everybody can’t wait to step into the New Year.
 Except for almost half the population dreading return to the promise of a post-pandemic New Year, unless of course the new variant – Omicron decides to overstay its welcome.
 According to global studies, introverts make up an estimated 40-46 per cent of the total population, and there are still many fallacies about this personality type.
 The past two years have been rough on everybody, but it was introverts who found a silver lining.
 We found more time with ourselves, and less of the personal and professional interactions and engagements that we find so wearing.

 But it is also important to note that being an introvert does not mean that you hate people or you are socially anxious or shy.
 It may come as a shock to most people, but introverts are equally excited about spending time with family and close friends, getting promoted, making a dance reel, having a picture taken, enjoying a drink with their colleagues, dining in restaurants, travelling and doing other fun social activities.
-But most of us are not interested in forced small talk, the major large-scale parties, noisy pubs, and also to bear the burden of extroverts who think loud is more and introverts should try harder at their personal and professional lives.
+But most of us are not interested in forced small talk, the major large-scale parties, noisy pubs, and also bearing the burden of extroverts who think loud is more and introverts should try harder at their personal and professional lives.

 Extroverts have little understanding of introversion.
 They cannot imagine why someone would need to be alone and not enjoy a large gathering.
 As often as I have tried to explain the matter to extroverts, I have never sensed that any of them really got a grasp of it.
 For long now I accept the fact that I am an incredibly boring person, something that still is a constant reminder by my social circle and family.
 I don’t enjoy the crowds, loud noises and strangers all around me.
 And I know that I am not the only one.
 There are many of us who would rather stay at home, or have an intimate get-together with family and friends.